openequella/openequella.github.io/guides/ReportingGuide.md

 1. Right-click on Data Sets in the Data Explorer tab and select New Data Set.
 The New Data Set wizard is displayed.
 2. Select a data source from your list of available data sources.
 In this case, it is the previously created ‘Sample Data Source’.

-The EQUELLA Report Designer provides the following data set types:
+The openEQUELLA Report Designer provides the following data set types:
-* UserManagement Dataset—provides user data stored in systems outside EQUELLA.
+* UserManagement Dataset—provides user data stored in systems outside openEQUELLA.
-* JDBC Data Set—provides data from the EQUELLA database.
+* JDBC Data Set—provides data from the openEQUELLA database.
 * Freetext Dataset—provides data by performing free text queries on item metadata, returning custom fields that are not stored directly in the database.

 The following example uses the ‘mime_entry’ table from a JDBC Data Set.